realworldocaml/book/en/fcm.md

 ((typ console)(name fcm/loader_cli1.out))
 ```

-If we try to use one of the inactive queries, it will fail.
+Any attempt to use an inactive query handler will fail.

 ```frag
 ((typ console)(name fcm/loader_cli2.out))